"Bitcoin (BTC) hash rate falls amid Iran war fallout… mining and market pressure intensifies"

 Summary

-• Bitcoin mining difficulty is expected to drop by up to 10%, and the sharp hashrate decline was analyzed as coinciding with rising miner stress and downward pressure on Bitcoin prices.
+• Mining difficulty is expected to drop by up to 10%, and the outlet reported that a sharp decline in hash rate typically coincides with miner stress and periods of downward pressure on Bitcoin prices.

 Forecast Trend Report by Period